emichaud998/cooking_app_group_C/TEAM.md

     * I'm a junior majoring in computer science, and I'm fascinated by web technologies, especially things related to system architecture.
 By doing this project, I hope to learn essential skills for creating performance and optimized applications that could serve thousands of users.
 I could contribute to the team on the backend side with my working experience as an SE intern.

+## Andrew Leger

+    I'm a senior majoring in Computer Science, and will be graduating at the end of this semester.
+Most of my computer science courses of choice have related to web programming, database design, and networks in general, so that's 3/4 people in the group who like working on backend stuff.
+I'm familiar with Javascript, am quickly gaining familiarity with typescript like my groupmembers, and know how to do things like express servers, postgres databases (as well as a bit of mongo and mapReduce), and bootstrap.
+Much of which was learned in cs326 and cs445 (great classes).
+Languages I'm confident working in: C, C++, Python, JS and to a lesser extent Typescript, and of course SQL.

 ## Thanh Phan

     * Hi, I am Thanh Phan and I am a junior majoring in computer science.
 I am from Vietnam which is exactly 12 hours ahead of Umass.
 I am mostly a backend guy but I have some frontend experience also.
 I have a lot of experience working in the backend such as: SQL database, APIs, organising the codebase...
 For frontend, I am mostly familiar with basic html/css and Bootstrap but I am willing to learn React/Angular if needed.
 I am fascinated by this course since my dream job would be a software architect in the future.